 The Register can be viewed on the Register of War Memorials in NSW.

-Three of the more prominent war memorials in the Nambucca Shire are:
+Three of the more prominent war memorials in the Nambucca Valley are:

 Over the years there have been many books and articles written and/or published about the heritage of the Nambucca District.

-One book that tells the history of the Nambucca Shire very well is "Precious Memories – A photographic history of the Nambucca Shire" which was researched and compiled by historian David Dunne, 2001.
+One book that tells the history of the Nambucca Valley very well is "Precious Memories – A photographic history of the Nambucca Shire" which was researched and compiled by historian David Dunne in 2001.

 Others worth a look at are:

-These and many other publications about the Nambucca District, can be viewed at the Nambucca Shire Public Library.
+These and many other publications about the Nambucca District, these can be viewed at the Nambucca Valley Libraries.

 The Nambucca District retains an impressive collection of early photographs.
-While some photographs are in private collections the Nambucca Shire Public Library, the Nambucca Headland Museum – Headland Drive, Nambucca Heads, the Bowraville Folk Museum – 86 High Street, Bowraville and Mary Boulton’s Pioneer Cottage – 38 Gumma Road, Macksville also have photographic collections.
+While some photographs are in private collections the Nambucca Valley Libraries, the Nambucca Headland Museum – Headland Drive, Nambucca Heads, the Bowraville Folk Museum – 86 High Street, Bowraville and Mary Boulton’s Pioneer Cottage – 38 Gumma Road, Macksville also have photographic collections.

 The Frank Partridge VC Military Museum at 29 High Street, Bowraville is also a wonderful resource.